 5. Statements of Witness

-As part of your claims investigation, the adjuster may get statements from witnesses about the incident.
+As part of the investigation of your claim, the adjuster may get statements from witnesses about the incident.
 Any discrepancy in statements may affect the claim negatively and prolong the investigation.

 6. Claim Investigation Report